drfurtado/ctbf/content/home/welcome.md

   css_class:
 ---

-The [CSUN](https://csun.edu) Commit to be Fit Program is a FREE `online- and in-person-based` group fitness program that aims at helping people of ALL fitness levels reach their goals.
+The [CSUN](https://csun.edu) Commit to be Fit Program is a FREE `in-person-based` group fitness program that aims at helping people of ALL fitness levels reach their goals.
 These evidence-based workouts are created and led by CSUN Kinesiology students who provide the `CSUN campus and community members` accessible, innovative, and effective ways to stay healthy.
 [Read more...](../about)